How to calculate a property’s current market value

 • Cap rate: Divide the NOI by the market value of similar investment properties to get an idea of return on investment.

 Research local developments, infrastructure projects, or zoning changes.
 Future plans for a new school, shopping center, or public transportation could increase property values, while negative trends (e.g., rising crime rates) could decrease them.
+Check our guide on evaluating neighborhood potential.

 • Real estate agents: Experienced agents familiar with the local market can offer personalized insights into property values.
+The National Association of Realtors confirms that 88% of buyers rely on agent expertise for valuation guidance.

 • Real estate appraisers: For a formal and certified valuation.
+Find certified appraisers through the Appraisal Foundation.

 • Inspectors: They can assess the condition of the home and point out issues that may affect its value.
+This connects closely with the comparative market analysis process.

 Conclusion